cs210/Assign0/README-tchemaly.md

 - Led the research and user studies on visual comfort and motion sickness for Moohan, Samsung's first headset powered by Android XR

 **Graduate Research Assistant @ IMMERS (Incubator for Medical Mixed and Extended Reality at Stanford)**
-- Led the research on stereoscopic calibration for augmented reality visualization in microscopic surgery
+- Implemented stereoscopic calibration for AR visualization in microscopic surgery
-- Worked with computer vision for improving the accuracy of tracking in augmented reality
+- Trained and fine-tuned computer vision models for tracking in surgical AR
+- Developed AR solutions for medical needs identified while working with clinicians
-- Co-authored CHI paper on interactive shape sonification for tumor localization in breast cancer surgery
+- Co-authored a CHI paper on interactive shape sonification for tumor localization in breast cancer surgery
 - Mentored undergraduate students developing applications for diverse AR devices

 **RAD206: Mixed-Reality in Medicine Teaching Assistant @ Stanford University**